rkdarst/dynsnap/README.txt

     c b	2.0 1
     a c	1.0 2

+GROUPED FORMAT: With the option "--grouped", you can have multiple events on the same line.
+Each event is one space-separated string.
+Time lines can repeat.
+Use "-t" to specify the time column, if not the first, and "-w" to represent a weight column if it exists.
+The same weight applies to everything on the line.
+    # t events
+    0 a b d
+    1 a e f g h
+    2 b c d

 CACHING: You can use "--cache" to cache the processed input file  in a '.cache' file beside the original input file.
 This is an sqlite database, but that is unimportant.
 The cache depends on the "-t",